Painting: 32.8cm x 67cm ≈ 13" x 26¼"

 a 1600-year Japanese tradition.

-(Imai, Michiko) was born and raised in Nara, Japan.
+Bishou was born and raised in Nara, Japan.
 She began her studies of Calligraphy at the age of four at Baikou Calligraphy School.
-When Michiko was 25 years old, she received a membership to the Tenshin Kai (calligraphy society) and her life as a calligrapher began.
-Michiko progressed to the next level, becoming a member of the Cho-ko Guild which is the most prestigious calligraphy society in Japan.
+When Bishou was 25 years old, she received a membership to the Tenshin Kai (calligraphy society) and her life as a calligrapher began.
+Bishou progressed to the next level, becoming a member of the Cho-ko Guild which is the most prestigious calligraphy society in Japan.
 During her apprenticeship, she taught calligraphy and studied the art of Japanese silk scroll making (hyougu) at Mizuno Hyougu-ten.

 A sample of her work: